dhruvpatelgeek/Database-Projects/README.md

 # C++School-Projects
-The Follwoing are my database projects that i have created in C++
+The Following are my database projects that i have created in C++